 Before you reach Castle Junction there’s a parking area for the trailhead to Rockbound Lake.
 Rockbound Lake is a beautiful lake that sits under Castle Mountain.
-To reach them you’ll have to climb 900 meters of elevation as well as 18 km of distance round trip, but it’s well worth it!
+To reach them you’ll have to climb over 900 meters of elevation as well as 18 km of distance round trip, but it’s well worth it!

 Another one of my favorite stops on the Bow Valley Parkway is Castle Junction.
 Castle Junction marks the halfway point between Banff and Lake Louise.
 It’s where the Valley connects to the Trans-Canada.
 It may not sound that exciting, but this is where I find the best views of Castle Mountain are.

 Head to the bridge to get photos along the Bow River.
 There’s also a small convenience store here as well as the Castle Mountain Chalets.